- 2014 Spring: Ashland; [SKLL106]; Thu, 11-12:30; 4/3-5/8; note: CROSSWORDS Practicum: Intermediate [SKLL107] offered Thu, 9-10:30

 - History: Milestones (in crosswords) and Media (music, fiction, theater, film, TV, culture)

 - Practice: this course is approximately 2/3 presentation, 1/3 practice solving puzzles.
 If you've already taken this class (or would prefer to skip puzzle history, background and resources) and are looking for additional challenges, I encourage you to participate in separate practice-only courses, where each session consists entirely of solving crossword puzzles as a group, and discussing the tricky clues and funny themes we find. e.g., CROSSWORDS: Practicum: Intermediate.
-CROSSWORDS: Practicum: Beginner could also be offered if there's enough interest.
+You're welcome to take both.

 - 2. Terminology and Types of Crosswords